 What is janextupd.com?

-Fake search engines show results generated by other, legitimate search engines like Google, Yahoo, Bing, or they generate their own results that may include links to dubious websites, deceptive advertisements.
-Janextupd.com is a fake search engine that shows results generated by Yahoo (it redirects users to search.yahoo.com).
-Typically, fake search engines (their addresses) appear in the browser's settings after the installation of some browser hijacker.
+Fake search engines show results generated by other, legitimate search engines like Google, Yahoo, Bing, or they generate their own results that can include links to dubious websites, deceptive advertisements.
+Note that janextupd.com is a fake search engine that shows results generated by Yahoo (it simply redirects users to search.yahoo.com).

 |Name||janextupd.com browser hijacker|

 |Threat Type||Browser Hijacker, Redirect, Search Hijacker, Toolbar, Unwanted New Tab|